 Cost basis is a “tax” term which equals your total cost in an asset like a home.

-In this case, let’s assume that Rick and Lucy made $170,000 worth of improvements over the years, including an addition and a swimming pool.
+In this case, let’s assume that Bill and Linda made $250,000 worth of improvements over the years, including a big addition, finishing 1,500 square feet of their basement, and a swimming pool.

-If Rick and Lucy sell their home and walk away with $1,150,000 (after paying their real estate broker), they may exclude their “cost basis” or $450,000 from capital gains taxes, thus leaving $700,000 subject to capital gains tax.
+If Bill and Linda sell their home and walk away with $1,185,000 (after paying their real estate broker and closing costs), they may exclude their “cost basis” or $550,000 from capital gains taxes, thus leaving $635,000 subject to capital gains tax.

 Capital Gains Tax Exclusion

-So, in addition to being able to exclude their cost basis from taxes, Rick and Lucy may also exclude another $500,000.
+So, in addition to being able to exclude their cost basis from taxes, Bill and Linda may also exclude another $500,000.

-However, $200,000 (the difference) is then subject to capital gains taxes which are currently 15% on the federal level.
-If you live in Massachusetts, add another 5% tax.
+$135,000 (the difference) is then subject to capital gains taxes which are currently either 15% or 20% on the federal level.
+And, at higher income levels with the Medicare surtax, add another 3.8% if your income is above $250,000.
+And, if you happen to live in Massachusetts, add another 5% tax.

-In Rick and Lucy’s case, they’d owe approximately $40,000 in capital gains taxes if they sold their home today.
+In Bill and Linda’s case, assuming their other income placed them in the 20% capital gains tax bracket, they’d owe approximately $38,880 in capital gains taxes if they sold their home today.

 Step-Up in Basis

-This changes dramatically, however, if Rick and Lucy decide to keep their home and pass it to their children at their death.
+This changes, however, if Bill and Linda decide to keep their home and pass it to their children at their death.